fazel32/x-ui/README.md

 -   CentOS 9 Stream or higher
 -   AlmaLinux 9.1 or higher
 -   Rocky Linux 9 or higher
--   Fedora 32 or higher (Use Manual install)

 ## Single Command Install & upgrade ✨